Code-Institute-Submissions/marcusnolan-Milestone-2-Go-Phish_AprResub/README.md

 ## Bugs
 ### Fixed Bugs
 - While building the game with help from a different tutorial, I encountered a few bugs with the shuffle function and cards flipping correctly so I decided to go a completely different method and changed my shuffle function to the Fisher-Yates algorithm.
--
+- Overlay's were being made viible after anywhere on the game screen was clicked. order of code was incorrect and "click to restart" function was showing overlays instead.
+All was fixed very simply.

+### Ongoing Bugs
+- A glitch has been noted on mobile when flipping cards.
+The card above the clicked card will glitch for a millisecond when clicking another card.
+It does not affect the game or show the user what is on the other side of the card apart from being slightly distracting.
+- Slight bit of horizontal overflow but only on screens less than 194px.

 ## Credits

 ### Code
+- The game was created with help from 2 brilliant tutorials on YoutTube by [WebDevSimplified](https://www.youtube.com/watch?v=28VfzEiJgy4) and [PortEXE](https://www.youtube.com/watch?v=3uuQ3g92oPQ&t=3028s).
+WebDev does the first part with HTML and CSS before handing it off to PortEXE for the Javascript.
-- Bootstrap library was used to create a responsive design and create form, modal, navbar, footer, card, and image carousel elements.
+- Bootstrap library was used to create a responsive design and create form, navbar and card elements.

 ### Content
-- All code was written by myself, Marcus Nolan.
 - Writing up the README file;
     - I viewed the code institute [sample readme](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive).
     - I used the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code).
     - I also got insperation from other students within the slack channel for user centric front end development and peer reviews.
-- The content itself was either written by myself, got directly from Ian Kearney or from the [Dromoland Castle Golf website](https://www.dromoland.ie/golf/golf-pro-coaching/)
+- The content itself was either written by me or got from one of two pages, [CSO Online](https://www.csoonline.com/article/2117843/what-is-phishing-how-this-cyber-attack-works-and-how-to-prevent-it.html) is where I got the brief summary of what Phishing is and [The State Of Security](https://www.tripwire.com/state-of-security/security-awareness/6-common-phishing-attacks-and-how-to-protect-against-them/) is where I got the information on each type of Phishing.
+Both were used on the home page.
-- All testimonials are from Ian Kearney's [ast clients but feature a different name and avatar on the site.]

 ### Media
-- All images featuring Ian Kearney were sent by him or screenshotted frames from a [promotional video](https://www.youtube.com/watch?v=7r0gJoqnmLs) for golf in Dromoland Castle.
-- One of 3 banner images on the home page carousel and the banner images from the pricing and book a lesson pages were downloaded from [Unsplash](https://unsplash.com/)
-- The logo was designed by myself, Marcus Nolan.
+- The main logo I purchased from Vector Stock and tweaked myself using photoshop [VectorStock](https://www.vectorstock.com/royalty-free-vector/thief-hacking-a-computer-icon-cyber-attack-vector-21584120?refer=eml).
+- The blue cartoon fish I got from  [Web Stock Review](https://webstockreview.net/pict/getfirst) and again tweaked myslef using photoshop to create the 6 different cards.

 ### Acknowledgements
-- I have to thank Ian Kearney and all the team from Dromoland Castle for being so helpful and letting me use their content and brand for the site.
+- I have to thank WenDevSimplified and PortEXE in particular for making the tutorial very fun and easy to follow.
+Of course the reason it was easy is due to the great content in the modules I have studied previously with The Code Intitute.
 - Thank you to everyone who took their time to provide me constructive feedback on the Slack community page and of course my friends and family.
-- Big thanks to my mentor for putting up with my questions and giving me great insights.
+- Big thanks to my mentor for putting up with my many questions, giving me great insights and really going above and beyond their position to help me.